equisde/InsertCoins-deprecated/README.md

-Foxy development tree
+INSERTCOINS development tree

-Foxy is a PoS-based cryptocurrency.
+InsertCoins is a PoS-based cryptocurrency.

 Development process
 ===========================